xtagon/awesome-battlesnake/README.md

 ## Tutorials

 - [Code a BattleSnake and compete with your friends - Eddie Jaoude](https://youtu.be/6Hb69Mji38M) (A video on getting started with Battlesnake, the TypeScript starter snake, and Codespaces)
+- [How to Monitor your Battlesnake with New Relic](https://blog.battlesnake.com/how-to-monitor-your-battlesnake-with-newrelic) (This Quick Start Guide and accompanying video tutorial will help you begin instrumenting and monitoring your Battlesnake with [New Relic](https://newrelic.com/) platform).
 - [Learn to Battlesnake - Fork by Nettogrof](https://nettogrof.github.io/battlesnake-learn/) (A fork of Learn to Battlesnake bringing it up to date with Battlesnake API v1)
 - [Learn to Battlesnake - Original by Colin Walker](https://colinjfw.github.io/battlesnake-learn/) (An interactive tutorial with live Battlesnake coding goodness!)
 - [Learning Python by Battling Bots](https://youtu.be/YnVZYIoY5zI) - (Full setup and strategies by ClarityCoders, featuring Python and Replit.
 Great for beginners!)